M4t1ss/SoftAlignments/README.md

 # NMT soft alignment visualisations
 Soft alignment visualisations tools for command line and web
   - Train a neural MT system (like Neural Monkey or Nematus)
-  - Get a NumPy 3d tensor (or json) of alignments (word level or BPE)
+  - Get a NumPy 3d tensor of alignments (word level or BPE)
-  - Convert the alignments to a text file
+  - Convert the alignments to a bunch of text files
+    - 2 files for command line visualisation
+		- *.txt
+		- *.block.txt, *.block2.txt or *.color.txt
+    - 3 files for web visualisation
+		- *.src.js
+		- *.trg.js
+		- *.ali.js

   - Visualize
     - in the command line as shaded blocks
     ```sh